 Please Note: Waste containers and trash can only be put out AFTER 3:00 p.m. the day prior to trash collection.
 Waste containers cannot be left out past noon the day after trash collection.
 Ordinances Regarding Waste Containers click HERE

-Due to the possibility of bed bugs, mattresses and box springs must be placed in mattress bags for disposal.
+Due to the possibility of bed bugs, cloth furniture, mattresses and box springs must be placed in mattress bags for disposal.
 If not bagged, the mattress will not be picked up by either Kimble or the Brooklyn Heights Service Department.